Skip to content

 Automatic Remote Backups

-Remote backup saves database, user and system files remotely using the FTP or SFTP protocol.
+Remote backup saves the database and user and system files remotely using the FTP or SFTP protocol.

 Note